Pratikkale26/Flowrge/README.md

 With Gateway, Flowrge workflows are production-ready and consistent across both frontend and worker flows.

+### 🔔 **Zerion Integration for Real-Time Wallet Tracking**

+Flowrge now supports **Zerion API subscriptions**, letting you track wallet activity in real time:

+- Create, list, fetch, and delete wallet subscriptions effortlessly
+- Receive instant updates when a wallet sends or receives SOL or tokens
+- Sync subscription status automatically in the dashboard
+- Trigger Web2/web3 actions or on-chain flows based on wallet events

+This upgrade replaces our previous Helius integration, giving **more reliable, cross-chain tracking** and smoother real-time automation for your flows.

 ## Getting Started

 1. **Sign up** for early access